apache/druid/docs/content/tutorials/tutorial-compaction.md

 After the ingestion completes, go to http://localhost:8081/#/datasources/compaction-tutorial in a browser to view information about the new datasource in the Coordinator console.

-There will be 24 segments for this datasource, one segment per hour in the input data:
+There will be 51 segments for this datasource, 1-3 segments per hour in the input data:

 ![Original segments](../tutorials/img/tutorial-retention-01.png "Original segments")